aesrael/jsnabber/README.md

 # JSNabber

+🚧 Work in progress - Initial tests seem to work but not validated and certainly not ready to use.
+Serverless mode also not working yet.

 A high-performance **Hybrid JavaScript Analysis Sandbox** for detecting malicious behavior in untrusted code.
 JSNabber combines static analysis, dynamic execution, and function discovery to catch obfuscated malware that traditional scanners miss.

 ## 🎯 Features